-Marriage and Family Therapy
+Marriage and Family Therapy Specialization (M.S.)

-Marriage and Family Therapy Master of Science (M.S.)
+Marriage and Family Therapy Specialization

 Welcome!
-Chances are, if you're here, you have an interst in learning how to help people nagivate life's difficulties.
+Chances are, if you're here, you have an interest in learning how to help people navigate life's difficulties.
 With a degree in Marriage and Family Therapy from the University of Nebraska-Lincoln, you can develop the skills necessary to help individuals, couples, and families navigate life’s challenges and improve their well-being.
 Our program focuses on developing ethical, systemically minded, multi-culturally sensitive, attachment-oriented and trauma-informed mental health clinicians who go on to work as therapists within an agency, hospice, hospital setting, or community and private clinics.

 Our program is fully accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) since 1993.
 The COAMFTE is the standard setting organization for family therapy training recognized by the Council for Higher Education Accreditation.
 The coursework for this degree meets the educational requirements for licensure as a Marriage and Family Therapist in the State of Nebraska.
 Faculty advisers can also work with you to create a program of study that meets the specific licensing requirements of the state in which you wish to practice.
 You can find a list of state licensing boards here.
-Our program is designed to take 24 months.
-During that time, students will acquire a minimum of 400 direct contact hours, with at least 150 of which are relational.
-However, most students graduate with 500+ hours having worked with individuals, couples, families, and relational groups.
-Marriage and Family Therapy students receive over 100 hours of combined individual and group supervision based on live observation of client sessions, therapist reports and videotape of client sessions from a variety of AAMFT Approved Supervisors and Supervisor Candidates with diverse backgrounds and clinical experiences.

 The MFT program at UNL is unique in that students receive: